-To compare fixed-rate and tracker mortgages use our Mortgage Comparison Tool and read our article for the best mortgage rates in the UK.
+To compare fixed-rate and tracker mortgage deals use our Mortgage Rate Comparison Tool and read our article for the best mortgage rates in the UK which we regularly update with the best mortgage deals.

-Mortgage experts* can also provide great guidance to determine which mortgage option will suit you best.
+Mortgage experts* can also provide excellent guidance to determine which mortgage option will suit you best and could save you money over the term of your mortgage loan.

 What is a fixed-rate mortgage?